 Creative Ireland

-In 2023, Cork City Council launch a new, five-year, Culture and Creativity Strategy for Cork city supported by Creative Ireland.
-Cork City will build on the success of the previous five-year programme which saw €1.2 million invested in nearly 100 community-facing projects and events since 2018, including Ardú Street Art Initiative; One City One Book; Kinship Creative Climate Action and the annual Cruinníu na nÓg.
+In 2023, Cork City Council launched a new, five-year, Culture and Creativity Strategy for Cork City supported by Creative Ireland.
+Cork City will build on the success of the previous five-year programme which saw €1.2 million invested in nearly 100 community-facing projects and events since 2018, including Ardú Street Art Initiative; One City One Book; Kinship Creative Climate Action, and the annual Cruinníu na nÓg.

 Over the period 2023 – 2027, Cork City will focus on exploring and advancing five areas of strategic priority, confident of their enduring impact for the city and its communities.
 These are listed in the drop down menus below.
 More details can be found in the strategy which is available to download here.